blair-c/rivals.academy/content/library/glossary.md

 ### Pratfall

-Commonly referred to as special fall or freefall, pratfall is an airborne state a character can enter in which they are unable to act, most commonly entered by using a recovery move or being parried.
-Can be cancelled with [Walljump](#walljump).
+An airborne state a character can enter in which they are unable to act, most commonly entered by using a recovery move or being parried.
+Also referred to as special fall or freefall.
+Can be cancelled with [walljump](#walljump).

 #### Pratfall Acceleration